 Debug an application that is running on the built-in server

-PhpStorm has a built-in web server that can be used to preview and debug your application.
+PhpStorm has a built-in web server that can be used to preview and debug your application in a web browser or IDE's built-in browser.
 This server is always running and does not require any manual configuration.
-All the project files are served on the built-in server with the root URL http://localhost:<built-in server port>/<project root>, with respect to the project structure.

 From the context menu of the editor or the selection, choose Debug <HTML_file_name>.
 PhpStorm generates a debug configuration and starts a debugging session through it.
 The file opens in the browser, and the Debug tool window appears.